History of the Southeast Explorer Mobile Museum

 In 2004, the idea was recreated on a large scale, at the request of Dr. Kenneth Dobbins, President of Southeast Missouri State University.
 This was done in association with Senator Christopher "Kit" Bond, Representative Jo Ann Emerson, and the NASA Education Resource Center at Southeast.
 View a short video clip about the Southeast Explorer's inaugural year.

 The Southeast Explorer's exhibit space is shared on a rotating basis by the University's NASA Educator Resource Center and the Crisp Museum.
 The exhibit “NASA: Spirit of Discovery,” made its successful debut aboard the Explorer at the Capitol Building in Washington D.C. on July 12, 2005.
-Read about the debut as reported by the St. Louis Post Dispatch (posted with permission).

 The Southeast Explorer is a 38' Winnebago RV custom built for displaying museum exhibits.
 The vehicle was originally painted white.